nponcian/MakeIdeasMakeReality/docs/source/modules/api/service/text/cipherMessage.rst

         string

     Description
-        Raw text input containing words, sentences and paragraphs that would directly be ciphered.
+        Raw text input containing words, sentences and paragraphs that would be ciphered.

     Example
         .. code-block::